Nayan-Bebale/SimonGame/README.md

 # Simon Game

 The Simon game is a classic electronic game of memory skill.
 This GitHub project implements the Simon game using jQuery, a fast, small, and feature-rich JavaScript library.

+You can visit and fun <a href="https://nayan-bebale.github.io/SimonGame/">Chick here!</a>
 ## Start game
 <img src="https://github.com/Nayan-Bebale/SimonGame/blob/main/startGame.png" width="600px">